 Agreed to a four-year, $16 million contract with the Titans in March of 2014.

-Woodyard (ankle) is considered probable for Sunday's game against Cincinnati, Jim Wyatt of The Tennessean reports.
+Woodyard (ankle) is active for Sunday’s game against the Bengals.

 To instantly reveal our fantasy analysis of every player – including Wesley Woodyard – simply subscribe now.